 Typical ESD protection devices for V2X modules are designed to suppress fast-rising ESD transients up to 30 kV while adding virtually no capacitance to the circuit, which is important for maintaining signal integrity on the kind of high-speed comm lines that increasingly characterize automotive connectivity uses.
 These bi-directional surface-mount polymeric devices, going by the trade names PulseGuard or Xtreme-Guard, are designed to conduct quickly enough and at a voltage low enough to prevent damage to protected parts.

 TVS diodes are also designed to work in high-speed Ethernet networks now being optimized for use in automotive environments.
 High-speed Ethernet will allow multiple in-vehicle systems, such as infotainment and automated driver assistance, to simultaneously access high-bandwidth data throughput over a single, unshielded twisted pair cable.

-Automotive Ethernet enables 100 and 1,000 Mbps communication while only using two communication lines.
-Similar to Ethernet, HDBaseT has a pathway to connect ADAS, telematics, A/V and display applications.
+Automotive Ethernet enables 100 and 1,000 Mbps communication using only two communication lines.
+Similar to Ethernet, HDBaseT has a pathway to connect ADAS, telematics, A/V, and display applications.
 Providing throughput speeds of up to 2 Gbps, HDBaseT can also move data up to 15 m (50 ft) with no loss of data integrity.
-The protocol can also tunnel multiple data types including audio/video, USB/PCIe, Ethernet, control signals, and even power on the same data pair.
+The protocol can also tunnel multiple data types, including audio/video, USB/PCIe, Ethernet, control signals, and even power on the same data pair.